apache/spark/docs/ml-features.md

 `\[
 h(\mathbf{x}) = \lfloor \frac{\mathbf{x} \cdot \mathbf{v}}{r} \rfloor
 \]`
 where `v` is a normalized random unit vector and `r` is user-defined bucket length.
+The bucket length can be used to control the average size of hash buckets.
+A larger bucket length means higher probability for features to be in the same bucket.

 The input features in Euclidean space are represented in vectors.
 Both sparse and dense vectors are supported.

-The bucket length can be used to trade off the performance of random projection.
-A larger bucket lowers the false negative rate but usually increases running time and false positive rate.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">